ASU/asu-unity-stack/packages/components-core/README.md

 ## How to install

-1. Either make sure you are part of the ASU github organization and follow the instructions [here](https://github.com/ASU/asu-unity-stack#-how-to-use-the-private-package-registry)  or, if you are  you can clone this repo and run `yarn install` and `yarn build` to build the package locally.
+1. Either make sure you are part of the ASU github organization and follow the instructions [here,](https://github.com/ASU/asu-unity-stack#-how-to-use-the-private-package-registry)or, if you already are, you can clone this repo and run `yarn install` and `yarn build` to build the package locally.
 <br/>
 1. Make sure to have included [FontAwesome](https://fontawesome.com/) on your project to allow icons to be shown
 2. ```yarn add @asu/components-core```